 return reports and invoices to the provider to correct errors using the using VR3460, Vendor Invoice Additional Data Request.

+Refer to Employment Services on the VR Division Intranet for the Supported Employment Diagrams.

 C-1206-1: Benchmark 1A—Supported Employment Assessment

-The links below will take you to VR-SFP 18.4 Benchmark 1A: Supported Employment Assessment and Supported Employment Assessment Review Meeting for information about the service description, process and procedure, outcomes required for payment, and the fee schedule for Benchmark 1A.
+Refer to VR-SFP 18.4 Benchmark 1A: Supported Employment Assessment and Supported Employment Assessment Review Meeting for information about the service description, process and procedure, outcomes required for payment, and the fee schedule for Benchmark 1A.

-VR-SFP 18.4 Benchmark 1A: Supported Employment Assessment and Supported Employment Assessment Review Meeting

-VR-SFP 18.4.1 Service Description

-VR-SFP 18.4.2 Process and Procedure

-VR-SFP 18.4.3 Outcomes Required for Payment

-VR-SFP 18.4.4 Fees

 For Benchmark 1A, the VR counselor:

 reviews the SEA before the SEA meeting;